Stephen Moore, 1st Earl Mount Cashell

 Stephen Moore, 1st Earl Mount Cashell PC (25 July 1730 – 14 May 1790), styled The Honourable Stephen Moore between 1764 and 1766 and known as The Viscount Mount Cashell between 1766 and 1781, was an Irish landowner and politician.

 Early life

-Moore was the second but eldest surviving son and heir of Stephen Moore, 1st Viscount Mount Cashell and the former Alicia Colville.
+Moore was the second but eldest surviving son and heir of Stephen Moore, 1st Viscount Mount Cashell and the former Alicia Colvill.
 His elder brother, Richard Moore, who died unmarried in 1761, represented Clonmel in the Irish Parliament.
 His younger brother, William Moore represented Clogher, Clonmel and St Johnstown.